 By finding ways to surprise and delight your customers, you give them a remarkable experience that they will naturally want to share with others, so the costs of generosity are almost always worth it, they said.

 Generous acts “may not save pennies in the short term, but they earn big dollars in the long term,” they said.
 “If we intentionally focus on living by these loyalty principles, we will earn loyalty as a matter of course.”

-Originally posted to the NCR Blog by Meg C. Hall on July 23, 2019
+Originally written by Meg C. Hall and posted to the NCR Blog July 23, 2019